dsquaredb/OpenSocialOnPantheon/README.md

+## ***NOTE: This is a work in progress and still has a few bugs I am actively working to solve.***

 # OpenSocial on Pantheon

 This repository can be used to set up a Composer-Managed OpenSocial Profile Drupal 8 site on [Pantheon](https://pantheon.io).
 This is an update of the [lquessenberry/OpenSocialOnPantheon](https://github.com/lquessenberry/OpenSocialOnPantheon) repository.
-It has been tested on Pantheon as a custom upstream.

 This repository does not set up CircleCI and does not require Terminus for initial setup.